determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

    (minimize).

 ``max_concurrent_trials``
    The maximum number of trials that can be worked on simultaneously.
+The default value is ``16``.
-The default value is ``0``, in which case we will try to work on as many trials as possible.
+   When the value is ``0`` we will work on as many trials as possible.

 ``source_trial_id``
    If specified, the weights of *every* trial in the search will be initialized to the most recent